How can you whiten teeth?

 • professional teeth cleaning beforehand

-• Consultation at the dentist
+• consultation with the dentist

 Frequently asked questions about teeth whitening

-Is teeth whitening harmful to teeth?
+Is teeth bleaching harmful to teeth?

 How long does teeth whitening last?